Every planar graph with the Liouville property is amenable: Preliminaries

-All random walks in this paper are simple and take place in discrete time, that is, if our the random walker is at a vertex $x$ of our graph $G$ at time $n$, then it is at each of the $d(x)$ neighbours of $x$ with equal probability $1/d(x)$ at time $n+1$.
+All random walks in this paper are simple and take place in discrete time, that is, if the random walker is at a vertex $v$ of our graph $G$ at time $n$, then at time $n+1$ it is at a neighbour of $v$ chosen uniformly at random.
 The starting vertex of our random walk will always be deterministic, and usually denoted by $o$.